mholowko/Solaris/notebooks/rec_design/round3_design/design_notes.md

+**2021-Mar-04**

+Check noise level in results_analysis/round012/plot_repeated_kfold_round012.ipynb

+We decide to NOT change the pipeline parameters (other than beta).

+Again, both wds and RBF kernel do not give a reasonable good testing performance (both of them give testing r2_score around 0).
+So the evaluation comparison does not make too much sense in this case.
+Two ideas:
+- we might want to change the evaluation method, for example, evaluate in terms of classification score other than regression.
+Like what we do in rec_design/round3_design/round2_prediction.ipynb
+- to have a good prediction, we need to seek another embedding method (for future project).

 **2021-Feb-26**

 ##### Understand Round 3 design

 Inspired by "one-hamming-distance" analysis, we want to understand the wds distance between the recommendation and the top seqs.
+See round2_prediction.ipynb, the 1 hamming distance is corresponding to small wds distance as well.

 **2021-Feb-23**